Digital twins deliver unmatched control & intelligence for building management

 Building and facilities processes represent millions of data points.
-Traditionally, real estate and facility professionals have had to wade through a multitude of systems and reports, each containing an enormous amount of data, to find critical information.
+Traditionally, real estate and facilities management professionals had to wade through a multitude of systems and reports, each containing an enormous amount of data, to find critical information.

-In the 1960s, NASA developed digital twin technology to assess, simulate, and troubleshoot from the control room the conditions onboard the Apollo 13 with the goal to keep astronauts safe and the spacecraft functioning.
+In the 1960s, NASA developed digital twin technology to assess, simulate, and troubleshoot the conditions aboard Apollo 13 from the control room.
+NASA’s goal was to keep the astronauts safe and the spacecraft functioning.
 Fueled through new advancements in IoT sensors, artificial intelligence, and advanced 3D computer modeling, digital twins are experiencing a resurgence in commercial and corporate real estate to achieve similar goals.

 Digital twins are able to aggregate and visualize available data across the entire building lifecycle to generate a real-time, interactive model of a building and its virtual occupants.
 Accessible from anywhere, these digital twins can be applied to a single building and its assets or across your real estate portfolio.

-Digital twins are more than just a virtual representation of an object; they also replicate processes.
-With digital twins, building owners and managers may point their smartphones at any part of a building to view real-time data including energy consumption, structural or facilities defects, and the location of people.
+Digital twins are more than just a virtual representation of an object; they can also replicate processes.
+With digital twins, building owners and managers may point their smartphones at any part of a building to view real-time data—including energy consumption, structural or facilities defects, and the location of people.

 Agile, scalable, and dynamic workplaces are needed now more than ever.
 Digital twins support these requirements by providing the data and visualizations needed to make more rapid and flexible decisions."